 Image gallery: how to control the layout

-To control alignment of images and labels in a gallery in several columns and row, tricks must be used to maintain compatibility with all browsers, including older versions of Internet Explorer.
+To control alignment of images and labels in a gallery in several columns and row, tricks must be used to maintain compatibility with all browsers, and their older versions.

 The images are placed in a list with the tags <li> and the CSS display: inline-block property let them to be juxtaposed and not aligned vertically in a list.